LevelUpMarketers/tta-management-plugin/docs/EventsListPage.md

 The icon and text pairs within `.tta-event-detail-list` are arranged with flexbox to keep them on a single line.
 Time strings are parsed safely, so missing or malformed values no longer trigger PHP warnings.
+Cost and event type values are also checked for existence so undefined keys do not generate notices.